ariannamethod/Arianna/README.md

 DeepSeek.
 The regular conversation history with OpenAI is preserved when you use this command.

+### Journal logging

+Every successful answer from Arianna is recorded in `data/journal.json`.
+Each entry stores the user ID, your prompt and the reply text so you can keep track of the conversation history.

+### Semantic search

+Send `/search <query>` to look up relevant snippets from the Markdown files in `config/`.
+The bot responds with the closest matches.
+If you update the files, run `/index` to rebuild the search vectors.

 ## Deployment

 A simple [Procfile](./Procfile) is provided for platforms such as Heroku: